Last Updated 24th February 2026. Have you been injured in a construction site accident or suffered harm after an accident on a building site?

 These accidents can happen in many situations, whether you’re working on site, visiting premises, or even attending another company’s location.

-Our specialist solicitors can help if you’ve suffered an injury.
+Our specialist personal injury solicitors can help if you’ve suffered an injury.
 We offer free advice and can advise you on your legal rights and options.
 You can book a free consultation by clicking below.

 To learn more about how building site accident claims work, what evidence can help, and what level of construction accident compensation you could receive, please keep scrolling.